How We are Keeping You Connected, Informed, and Supported:

 On a monthly basis, the JSHS counseling newsletter is published.
 This 2 page newsletter for JSHS students and families provides information on college readiness, social skills conversation topics for the family aligned with the current months social/emotional lesson, scholarship information, and tips on academic success, emotion management, and community resources.

 Thanks to a grant from Generation Schools Network, our district now has a student and family advocate.
-Ms. Deserie McDonald is here to serve our highly mobile students to make sure they are getting the support and access needed to be successful.
+Mr. Steven Gold is here to serve our highly mobile students to make sure they are getting the support and access needed to be successful.

 Our PTA has started a community closet this year to support community members.
 During the holidays, they were able to offer free holiday shopping to many families.
 Resources are available year round.
 Please contact Linda Childers or Mrs. Lyndsey Lynch for more details.

 The Board of Education meets monthly on the third Wednesday of each month, starting at 6:30pm.
-Parents and community members are able to sign up to speak at the start of each meeting by asking the Secretary to the Board prior to the meeting or filling out the BOE Public Participation Form.
+Parents and community members are able to sign up to speak at the start of each meeting by filling out the BOE Public Participation Form before the meeting begins.
 All meetings are open to the public.
 You are able to attend the meetings or watch live using the live stream link.
 All past meeting video and audio links are accessible as well.

 The district uses a student database system which has the ability to send text messages, emails and phone calls to parents.
 Both schools and the district use the EZ Message System to send reminders to parents, announcements and other necessary communications.
 Parents are asked to be sure their current email and phone numbers are up to date by informing the school.